sans-community/ai-guidelines/SANS_Critical_AI_Security_Guidelines_v1.1.md

 AI-specific incident response (IR) must evolve beyond traditional playbooks.
 Model poisoning, prompt injection, data leakage through output generation, and unauthorized model extraction represent new categories of security events that require dedicated preparation.
 To effectively investigate and contain AI incidents, organizations should:
 Capture Audit Trails Across the Stack: Ensure logs include prompt inputs, augmentation sources (like VectorDB queries), model outputs, function calls, and tool invocations.
+These logs should be protected and retained to support forensic analysis.

 Monitor for Indicators of Model Tampering: Sudden changes in inference behavior, drift in outputs, or increased refusal rates may indicate adversarial manipulation or unauthorized updates.